datkk06/OpenStack-Tutorial/Content/manage_cinder.md

 backup_name_template = backup-%s
 ```

 Create a first volume backup.
 The first backup of a volume is always a full backup.
 Further backups of the same volume can be incremental.
+Attempting to do an incremental backup without any existing backups will fail.
 ```
 # cinder list
 +--------------------------------------+-----------+------------------------------+------+-------------+----------+-------------+-----